iamkavin1674/Autonomous-Navigation-Robot/README.md

 | Fusion | `config.py` | `IR_WEIGHT=0.35`, `US_WEIGHT=0.40`, `CAM_WEIGHT=0.25` |
 | Recovery | `config.py` | `MAX_RECOVERY_ATTEMPTS=3` |
 | SLAM | `slam_toolbox_params.yaml` | `resolution=0.05`, `do_loop_closing=true` |

+## Current Status

+This project is currently in the early development phase.
+The software architecture and core navigation logic are being implemented using ROS 2 and Python, while hardware components are still being finalized.
+The system is designed modularly to support future integration of sensors and motor control using NanoClaw.
+Simulation and real-world testing will follow after initial implementation is complete.